SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 > Make sure you save your release definition.

 ## Testing
-Go back to the `Builds` section in Azure DevOps, select your build definition and click on `Queue`.
+To test your newly created Continuous Deployment process, return to the `Builds` section in Azure DevOps, select your build definition and click on `Queue`.
 Select your branch, and click on `Queue`.
-Your build is created and will start building.
+A new build will be created and will start building.
 ![Queuing a build](../../images/azure-devops-spfx-19.png)
 After a couple of minutes, your build should complete and show a result page like this one.
 ![Results of a build](../../images/azure-devops-spfx-20.png)